ALive-research/Slicer-Liver/Docs/design/volumetry-data-first-redesign.md

   the stage header already says Volumetry (ADR-0023 sidebar); a second headline is noise. (`updateGUIFromParameterNode`'s enable-gate moves to the top-level widget.)
-- **Section labels are flat bold labels** (`Segments`, `Partition by resection`), not group boxes — the Segment Editor / Data module idiom.
-Only the partition section folds, because it is the only genuinely optional block (progressive disclosure done right: advanced = folded, basic = never folded).
+- **Section labels are flat bold labels** (`Segments`, `Seeds`), not group boxes — the Segment Editor / Data module idiom.
+Nothing folds: seeds are first-class, so they are never hidden behind a fold.
+The optional refinement is a plain labelled **checkbox**, not a collapsible wrapping a single row (that was the S1 fold-tax sin).
 - **Show 3D** becomes the right-aligned trailing widget of the *segmentation node row*, fixed width — same row as the node it acts on, resolving S4 by association, not by decoration.
-- **Compute volumes** is the panel's single full-width default-styled button, last, above the requirements line — the Slicer Apply convention. **Generate segments** lives *inside* the partition group (it is meaningless without it), secondary styling.
+- **Compute volumes** is the panel's single full-width default-styled button, last, above the requirements line — the Slicer Apply convention. **Generate segments** sits just above it, secondary styling, hidden until at least one seed exists (it needs a seed).
+- **Refine by resection** is an unchecked-by-default checkbox that enables the resection combo; it *never* gates Compute.

 ### 3.3 Removed inputs (the data said so)